F-zzzz-5/ig-email-grabber/README.md

 ## How is this useful?
 * Assists with OSINT operations.
-* Completely anonymous assuming proxies.txt is used.
+* Completely anonymous if VPN/Proxy used. (proxy setting coming soon)

 ## Example Formatting
 Instagram passes back a modified version of the email, with the first letter showing with the email provider.